bowling233/TechStack/docs/软件/程序设计语言/C++.md

 - local static object without an initializer
 - request value initialization by writing an expressions of the form `T()` where `T` is the name of a type

-!!! warning "It is a commonmistake among programmers new to C++ to try to declare an object initialized with the default constructor as follows:"
+!!! warning "It is a common mistake among programmers new to C++ to try to declare an object initialized with the default constructor as follows:"

     ```cpp
     Sales_data obj(); // oops! declares a function, not an object